AbhijithSwaminathan/foody_api/System Design.md

      - `created_at`: Timestamp when the delivery was created.
      - `updated_at`: Timestamp when the delivery was last updated.

+10.  **Delivery Agent**
+    - **Description**: This table stores information about delivery agents who handle the delivery of orders from restaurants to customers.

+    - **Columns**:
+      -  `agent_id`: Unique identifier for each delivery agent (Primary Key).
+      -  `name`: Name of the delivery agent.
+      -  `email`: Email address of the delivery agent.
+      -  `phone_number`: Phone number of the delivery agent.
+      -  `vehicle_details`: Information about the vehicle used by the delivery agent (e.g., type, license plate).
+      -  `status`: Current status of the delivery agent (e.g., available, busy).
+      -  `current_location`: Location coordinates (latitude and longitude) for real-time tracking.
+      -  `rating`: Average rating of the delivery agent based on customer feedback.
+      -  `created_at`: Timestamp when the delivery agent record was created.
+      -  `updated_at`: Timestamp when the delivery agent record was last updated.

 ### Relationships

 1. **Users to Orders**: One-to-many relationship.
 A user can place multiple orders.